Europe's presidents shun Ukraine over Tymoshenko

-KIEV International pressure mounted on Ukraine on Thursday over its treatment of jailed opposition leader Yulia Tymoshenko, but Kiev warned that any boycott of the European soccer championship next month would only hurt the interests of football fans.

-Nine European leaders are shunning a Central European summit hosted by the former Soviet republic this month in a show of displeasure at Tymoshenko's plight which the West says highlights a decline in democratic values in the country.
+KIEV Nine European leaders are shunning a Central European summit hosted by Ukraine this month, adding to international pressure on the former Soviet republic over its treatment of jailed opposition politician Yulia Tymoshenko.

-The move appeared to foreshadow similar action by European politicians at the Euro-2012 soccer championship, which Ukraine is co-hosting with Poland in June and July and which it hopes will be a showcase for the country as a modern European nation.
+The move, which follows allegations of Tymoshenko's beating in prison, highlights Ukraine's growing isolation and casts doubts on Kiev's plans to improve its image abroad by hosting the European soccer championship next month.

 The presidents of Germany, Austria, Italy, Croatia, Estonia, Slovenia, Bulgaria and the Czech Republic have all said they would not attend the May 11-12 gathering in the Black Sea resort of Yalta to be hosted by President Viktor Yanukovich.

-European Commission President Jose Manuel Barroso has said he had no plans to visit Ukraine because of Tymoshenko who says she was jailed on Yanukovich's order and fears for her life.
+European Commission President Jose Manuel Barroso has also said he had no plans to visit Ukraine because of Tymoshenko who says she was jailed on Yanukovich's personal order and fears for her life.

-The delegation of the European Union to Ukraine said on Thursday the other 26 commissioners would follow a similar line.

-The boycott of the informal summit, which was held in Poland last year and attracted 20 heads of states, risks embarrassing Kiev which says it wants eventually to join the European Union.
+The boycott of the informal summit - which was held in Poland last year and attended by 20 heads of states including U.S. President Barack Obama - risks embarrassing Kiev which says it wants eventually to join the European Union.

-The snubbing of the summit could be a precursor to an even more painful boycott of the Euro tournament which Ukraine hopes would cement its position in the European mainstream.
+It could also be a precursor to an even more painful boycott of the European football championship which Ukraine is co-hosting with Poland next month and which Kiev has hoped would cement its position in the European mainstream.

-Ukraine's Foreign Ministry said on Thursday that attempts to politicise the Euro tournament were "destructive".

-"A successful championship will be a victory not for politicians, parties or ideologies, but for all Ukrainians and Poles.
-Its failure will be a loss for millions ...", it said.
+In Poland, Tymoshenko's case emerged as a domestic political issue on Thursday as the main opposition party urged a boycott of matches held in Ukraine while President Bronislaw Komorowski and Prime Minister Donald Tusk spoke against such steps.

+"I have left Ukraine's prime minister and president in no doubt that the (Tymoshenko) case ...is a test of credibility for the present Ukrainian authorities and that the reputation of Ukraine would suffer dramatically if it does not find a solution that we deem civilised before the European championship," Polish Prime Minister Donald Tusk told a news conference.

 Tymoshenko, a former prime minister and Yanukovich's main political rival, was sentenced to seven years in prison last October for abuse of office after a trial that the West says was politically motivated.

-Western politicians reacted with horror last week after she alleged she had been beaten in prison.

-She is held in a prison in the city of Kharkiv, one of the Euro-2012 venues and has been on a hunger strike since April 20 in protest at what she said was an assault by prison guards, an allegation denied by the prison administration.
+She is now in a prison in the city of Kharkiv, one of the Euro-2012 venues.
+She has been on a hunger strike since April 20 in protest at what she said was an assault by prison guards, an allegation denied by the prison administration.

-Russian Prime Minister and president-elect Vladimir Putin also spoke out against a boycott.

-"I think that under no circumstances should one mix politics, business and other issues with sports," Itar-Tass news agency quoted Putin as saying.
-"One should leave sports alone."
+The prime minister of Lithuania, whose president Dalia Grybauskaite has still to decide on whether to attend the Yalta summit, called Tymoshenko's jailing a mistake on Thursday but said European leaders could use the meeting to discuss it.

+"Such mistakes by Ukraine government are deplorable, they create many problems on Ukraine's path towards integration into the European Union," Andrius Kubilius told Ziniu radijas radio station in an interview on Thursday.

-Matches between 16 European teams will be held in Ukraine and Poland in June leading up to the final in Kiev on July 1.
+Matches between 16 European national teams will be held in Ukraine and Poland through June leading up to the final in Kiev on July 1.

 Tymoshenko, 51, was one of the leaders of the 2004 Orange Revolution that derailed Yanukovich's first bid for presidency.